 Council oversees the administration of the Sale and Supply of Alcohol Act 2012 through its District Licensing Committee (DLC).
-Council staff process license applications for consideration by the DLC, carry out associated inspections, and enforcement of the Act.
+The Council's staff process license applications for consideration by the DLC, carry out associated inspections, and enforcement of the Act.